daveoconnor/tartiflette-middleware/README.md

-# Tartiflette Request Context Hooks
+# Tartiflette Middlware

-Framework to facilitate the creation of per-request context data for your resolvers using simple python context managers.
+Framework to facilitate the creation of middleware with resolver context variable assignment using plain python context managers.

 Allows for processing of request/response headers, dependent on the http server you're using.